Thinkmill/manypkg/packages/find-root/README.md

 # @manypkg/find-root

-> Find the root of a monorepo with Yarn workspaces, npm, Lerna, pnpm or Rush
+> Find the root of a monorepo with Yarn workspaces, npm, Lerna, pnpm, Bun or Rush

 ## Install